-The use of a Hearing Officer to preside at an evidentiary hearing is optional.
+The use of a Hearing Officer to preside at the hearing is optional.
 The use and appointment of such an officer shall be determined by the Board.
-A Hearing Officer may or may not be an attorney at law, but must be experienced in conducting hearings.
+A Hearing Officer may or may not be an attorney at law, but must be experienced in conducting medical hearings.
+To promote impartiality, the hearing officer shall not be in direct economic competition with the Practitioner involved.
 He/She shall act as the Presiding Officer of the hearing and participate in the deliberations.